pieroxy/conkw/README.md

 * Notes:
   * More OS can run Java8, such as Windows XP, MaxOS 10.6 and Ubuntu 10.04 but not from the official download pages.
 You will need to fiddle a bit and find the proper download.
-  * The system grabbers might start misbehaving on very old systems.
-You will then have to rely on scripts in your crontab to extract the desired data and combine them with the FileGrabber.
+  * The system grabbers might start to fail extracting some class of data on very old systems.
+You may have to rely on scripts in your crontab to extract the desired data and combine them with the FileGrabber.

 ## Project status
 This project is being imported from a dirty local repository, so hang in there for a few days and something usable should pop up soon.